sumitsahoo/RASA-With-Aimybox/README.md

  5. Weather forecast by OpenWeatherMap
  6. Wikipedia

-You can create your own Aimybox engine and add skills from a preselected library : https://aimybox.com/
+You can create your own Aimybox NLU engine and add skills from a preselected library : https://aimybox.com/.
+After creating, train the model then add the API key in app settings.
+Remember, app restart is needed for the changes to take effect.
+This is because the settings are applied in Application class level.

 ## Implementation
 This project is written in Kotlin and has below implementations